fredhfreitas/Teste-Nubank-GanhoDeCapital/README.md

   dotnet run
 ```

-Informe a linha de entrada e espere a saída.
+Informe a entrada dos dados e espere a saída no console.